-Microsoft officially launched Lagos Africa Development Center site at an event in Nigeria.
-The Lagos team will develop Azure services that power new Augmented Reality experiences for Microsoft’s mixed reality platform.
+Microsoft officially launched the Lagos Africa Development Center site at an event in Nigeria.
+The Lagos team will develop Azure services that power new Augmented Reality experiences for Microsoft’s mixed-reality platform.
 An investment that will enable digital transformation to create sustained societal impact in Africa says Microsoft.

 Earlier in the day, Microsoft Nigeria Country manager Akin Banuso led the visiting Microsoft executives to meet with Nigerian Vice President, Prof Yemi Osinbajo.

 Today, I received a delegation from the Microsoft Corporation led by Phil Spencer, the Executive Vice-President of Gaming. pic.twitter.com/ph9tvMeivi— Prof Yemi Osinbajo (@ProfOsinbajo) May 17, 2019